Windows VPS hosting is a cloud server that runs Microsoft Windows Server for Remote Desktop, Windows applications, IIS, MSSQL, and business software.

-At Raff, we often see Windows VPS requests come from teams that are not trying to modernize everything at once.
-They need a stable place to run accounting software, RDP workflows, IIS applications, Windows-only tools, or internal business software without keeping an office machine online.
+At Raff, we often see Windows VPS requests come from businesses that are not trying to modernize everything at once.
+They need a stable place to run accounting software, RDP workflows, IIS applications, Windows-only tools, trading platforms, or internal business software without keeping a local PC or office server online.

-This guide explains what Windows VPS hosting means for small teams, when it is the right fit, how to think about sizing, where licensing can surprise you, and how to secure a Windows server before it becomes a shared production workspace.
-By the end, you should be able to decide whether a Windows VPS is the right infrastructure building block for your team or whether another model fits better.
+This guide belongs to Raff’s Windows content hub and also supports our Cloud Servers for Small Business cluster.
+It explains what Windows VPS hosting means for small teams, when it is the right fit, how to think about sizing, where licensing can surprise you, and how to secure a Windows server before it becomes a shared production workspace.

 What Windows VPS Hosting Actually Means

-Windows VPS hosting means renting a virtual server that runs Windows Server instead of Linux.
-You still get an isolated server with CPU, RAM, storage, networking, and administrator control, but the operating system is built around the Windows ecosystem: Remote Desktop, IIS, Active Directory, PowerShell, .NET Framework, .NET, MSSQL, file sharing, and Windows-native desktop applications.
+Windows VPS hosting means renting a virtual private server that runs Microsoft Windows Server instead of Linux.
+You still get an isolated cloud server with CPU, RAM, storage, networking, and administrator control, but the operating system is built around the Windows ecosystem.

-That makes Windows VPS hosting different from generic cloud hosting.
-Linux VPS hosting is usually the default for web applications, containers, open-source databases, and command-line workflows.
-Windows VPS hosting becomes relevant when the workload depends on Windows compatibility, Remote Desktop access, Microsoft tooling, or legacy software that cannot be moved cleanly to Linux.
+For small teams, the value is compatibility.
+A Linux VPS is usually the better fit for open-source web stacks, containers, developer tooling, and lightweight server workloads.
+A Windows VPS becomes useful when the workload expects Windows APIs, a Windows desktop session, Microsoft tooling, or legacy software that cannot be moved cleanly to Linux.

-For small teams, this distinction matters because the wrong operating system creates operational drag.
-A team that only needs Node.js, PostgreSQL, and Docker probably does not need Windows.
-A team running QuickBooks Desktop, Sage, a custom .NET Framework application, IIS, or a shared RDP workspace probably does.
+That distinction matters because choosing the wrong operating system creates operational drag.
+A team that only needs Node.js, PostgreSQL, Docker, or an automation script probably does not need Windows.
+A team running QuickBooks Desktop, Sage, a custom .NET Framework application, IIS, MSSQL, or a shared RDP workspace probably does.

 Windows VPS vs Linux VPS

 The Windows vs Linux VPS decision should start with the software, not preference.
-Linux is usually lighter, cheaper to operate, and better suited for open-source server workloads.
-Windows is the better fit when the application expects Windows APIs, a Windows desktop session, IIS, .NET Framework compatibility, or Microsoft administration tools.
+Linux is usually lighter, cheaper to operate, easier to automate, and better suited for open-source server workloads.
+Windows is the better fit when the application expects Windows Server, Remote Desktop, IIS, .NET Framework compatibility, MSSQL, or Microsoft administration tooling.

 | Decision factor | Windows VPS | Linux VPS |